alukosdev/ccsp/concepts/forensics/evidence.md

 Evidence is only admissible if it has no probative value (that is, if it has no bearing on the case). *Modified data is still admissible*, as long as the modification process was documented and presented along with the evidence.

-!!!
-The *evidence custodian* is the person designated to maintain the chain of custody for the duration of an investigation.
-!!!

 ### Chain of Evidence

 The chain of *evidence* is a series of events that, when viewed in sequence, account for the *actions of a person* during a particular period of time or the *location of a piece of evidence* during a specified time period.
 The chain of evidence can be thought of as the details that are left behind to tell the story of what happened.